jawwada/Pyspark-Tensorflow/README.md

 # Pyspark-Tensorflow
 This project is a journal of my learnings in PySpark, Spark MLLib, deep learning framework Tensor flow and an importatn library Keras that uses Tensor flow backend.

 I mainly show two importatn use cases binary classification and Timeseries Prediction.
-Both of the uses cases are important because binary classification can be easily extended to multi-class classification and time series modeling in neural works can be enhanced to do sequence modeling purposes.
+Both of the uses cases are important because binary classification can be easily extended to multi-class classification and time series modeling in neural works can be enhanced to do sequence modeling.

 The algorithms I mainly use are logistic regression, random forests, single layer neural network, multilayer perceptrons and long short term memory neural networks which is a specific type of recurrent neural networks.